Fees, Charges, and Expenses

 Patrons with overdue circulating or reserve items will not be able to check out additional materials until all overdue items are returned and fines paid.
 Continued enrollment and the release of transcripts will be prevented if overdue items are not returned.

-Any student, full- or part-time, who wishes to park a vehicle in the student parking lots ("B" lots) on any campus during any semester, including the Summer term, must display a valid parking permit.
-A current NOVACard and valid parking permit are required to access the permit holder lanes at the Annandale and Medical Education Campus garages.
+Any student, full- or part-time, who wishes to park a vehicle in the student parking lots (“B” lots) on any campus during any semester, including Summer, must display a valid parking permit.
+A current NOVACard and valid parking permit are required to access the permit holder lanes at the Medical Education Campus garage.
 Hourly pay parking is also available at all campuses for those who do not have a current permit.

 Permits may be purchased beginning May 1 for the Summer, August 1 for the Fall Semester, and December 1 for the Spring Semester.
 Students may purchase “B” parking permits online through the parking services website.
 Permits purchased online will be mailed to the applicant’s home address on record, and a temporary 21-day pass can be printed for use while awaiting mail delivery.
-Permits must be correctly displayed by placing it as directed on the vehicle.
-Display instructions are provided with the permit and described on the parking services website.
+Permit void unless hanging from the rearview mirror of the vehicle with the permit number facing the outside of the vehicle or displayed on the dashboard.
+Permit number must be fully visible.

 The cost of a parking permit and hourly parking rates are specified on the parking website.

-Parking enforcement on “B” lots will begin at 6 a.m. following the end of the schedule adjustment period.
+Parking enforcement on B lots will begin at 6 a.m. following the end of the schedule adjustment period.
 Campus signage will indicate specific dates.
 Parking regulations are enforceable 24 hours per day, seven days per week.
-Effective in the Fall 2014 Semester, NOVA students may park for free and without a permit on any NOVA campus after 4 p.m. on weekdays and at any time on weekends.
+Students are not required to display a permit while parked in a B lot after 3:45 p.m. on weekdays or anytime on weekends.

 Questions regarding parking on campus can be directed to a campus Parking Services Office.